 Infestation Or Infection

 While not as common, certain pests or diseases can damage flowers and cause them to fall off prematurely.

-Anthracnose, botrytis blight, and some caterpillars (often referred to as worms) can damage your orchids that extend to the flowers.
+Anthracnose, botrytis blight, and some caterpillars (often called worms) can damage your orchids extending to the flowers.

 Treating your plant regularly with a neem soil soak can help prevent these problems, but you may need to resort to chemical solutions if the infection or infestation is widespread.

 Orchids are native to rainforests and tropical regions, so they tend to require a higher level of humidity to thrive.